SEED-platform/seed-website/docs/user_doc_data_import.md

     example, if there is data from 2019, 2020 and 2021 in one file, and that data is to be associated with the cycle for each year, a cycle for each of those years needs to be defined.
-SEED uses a field called "Year Ending".
+SEED uses a field called "Year Ending" to determined the cycle.
 This is a default field that is in ENERGY STAR Portfolio Manager data, but could be added to other data if needed.

     ![alt_text](images/Multi cycle upload 01.png "Multi Cycle Upload Step 1")